 At Dutch’s Daughter Restaurant, Frederick, Maryland.

 Annual Dinner information will be sent to the membership.

-You can join and pay your dues at the dinner.
+You can join — or renew your membership — and pay your dues at the dinner.

 Dutch’s Daughter.
 The 2017 FCSB Annual Dinner will again be held at Dutch’s Daughter, in Frederick — Friday evening, November 3 — starting with the Social Meet & Greet at 6:00 pm — dinner at 7:00 pm.